Seasonal Roles — Apply Below

 Accommodation, Meals & Perks

-Lodging (Room & Board): $150 per week.
+Lodging: $25 per week.
 This includes a furnished, private dorm-sized bedroom, utilities, and access to shared facilities (bathrooms, kitchen, laundry, crew lounge).
-Board includes meals during work and non-work shifts.
-Cost is deducted from pay.

 - Employee discount on store merchandise.